viadee/vpav_case_study/docs/README.md

 Further, the consistency check will provide an XML version, a JSON version and an visual version based on  [BPMN.io](https://bpmn.io/) of all errors and warnings found.

+### Visual output
+The header contains the name of the current model.
+Below the heading, you can select a different model of the project to be displayed.
+In the BPMN model, the elements with errors are highlighted.
+Error categories are indicated by color.
+An overlay specifies the number of errors found on an element.
+Details can be seen by clicking on the overlay.
+All errors are laid out in a table below the model.
+Clicking on the rulename opens the corresponding documentation.

 ## Installation/Usage
 There are two ways of installation.
 We recommend to use the JUnit approach as follows.